Guest post by Sarah Rainer, PsyD

 COVID-19 is everywhere: In the news, across the globe, in adjusting plans, and even in our conversations.
-And for many, in their fears.
+And for many, in theirs fears.
 But COVID-19 doesn’t have to be all about fear.
 As parents, we can utilize this time to teach our kids about Jesus and the hope found in Him.
 Here are some pointers:

 1. Teach about vulnerable populations

 Talk about God’s blessings in the life of your family and how to steward those blessings well.
 Let your children know that God owns everything, and you are simply managers of the time, talents, and treasures that God has generously given to you.
 Discuss how you and your family can utilize those gifts and privileges to help people who are vulnerable or marginalized.
-Make plans to serve underserved populations, both now and after COVID-19 passes.
+Make plans to serve under-served populations, both now and after COVID-19 passes.

-Above all, teach your kids human dignity; that ALL people are created in God’s image (the poor, the sick, the elderly, the unborn, etc.) and we should treat them as valuable in the eyes of the One who created and loves them.
+Above all, teach your kids about human dignity; that ALL people are created in God’s image (the poor, the sick, the elderly, the unborn, etc.) and we should treat them as valuable in the eyes of the One who created and loves them.

-What are your kids witnessing in you?
-Complaining about inconveniences associated with COVID-19, or gratitude for the good things God has given you despite the extenuating COVID-19 circumstances?
+What are your kids witnessing in you: complaining about inconveniences associated with COVID-19 or gratitude for the good things God has given you despite the extenuating COVID-19 circumstances?

-Despite the fear, unknown, and inconveniences associated with COVID-19, let your kids see a heart of gratitude for the things God has given you: Your health, your home, medical care, your job, freedom, and your kids.
-You have a home for protection, and kids to shepherd.
-What great blessings!
+Despite the fear, unknown, and inconveniences associated with COVID-19, let your kids see a heart of gratitude for the things God has given you: your health, your home, medical care, your job, freedom, and your kids.
+You have a home for protection and kids to shepherd, what great blessings!

 3. Giving up control